paxell/GameThesis/README.md

 ------------

 At present the game is only in a demo stage, but watch this space as final artwork and story for the first stage of the game are currently in development.

+You can view the latest demo here: http://paxelated.com/gamethesis2/ (hint: so far you can walk, open doors, and talk to a character through the end door)